Q: Is the exterior washing of windows a janitorial service?

 Q: Is the exterior cleaning of the walls of a building a janitorial service?

 A: No. The cleaning of the exterior walls of buildings is not a janitorial service.
-Therefore, retail sales tax must be collected on these charges and the contractor owes retailing B&O tax.
+Therefore, retail sales tax must be collected on these charges and the contractor owes B&O tax under the Retailing classification.
 WAC 458-20-172 goes on to provide: